Debra had the experience of going through a painful divorce, but she is now happily remarried.

-Divorce is tough on everyone and your friends are no exception, especially if they were unaware of your issues and your divorce seemingly came out of nowhere to them.
-It's very common for close friendships to either dissolve or to choose sides during or after a divorce.
-It's natural to think that close friendships are built to last a lifetime and that friends will stay loyal regardless of your situation, but nothing brings out the true colors of those bonds better than a divorce.
+Divorce is tough on everyone, and your friends might feel caught in the middle—especially if they were unaware of your issues and your divorce seemingly came out of nowhere.
+It's common for close friends to either drift away or choose sides during or after a divorce.
+It's natural to think close friendships will last a lifetime and that friends will stay loyal regardless of your situation.
+But, nothing brings out the true colors of those bonds better than a divorce.

 What Should You Do About Dissolving Friendships?

 There are several ways you can address the friendship custody battle.